A quick guide on how to remove a caveat

 It can come as a shock when an application for a grant of probate is rejected because a caveat has been entered against the estate.
-Often this will be the first time the executors and beneficiaries learn of the potential dispute as there is no requirement to notify other interested parties when a caveat is entered.
+Often this will be the first time the executors and beneficiaries learn of the potential dispute, as there is no requirement to notify other interested parties when a caveat is entered.
 Entering a caveat prevents the administration of the estate.
 No Grant of Probate can be issued while it remains in force.
 Positive action must therefore be taken.
-So what can be done when this discovery has been made?
-In this very brief guide on how to remove a caveat we look at some of the legal issues that will need to be considered and the steps that can be taken to enable the administration of the estate to continue.

-In summary a caveat can be removed by the caveator, by issuing a Warning, by consent between the parties or by a court order.
+In summary, a caveat can be removed by the caveator, by issuing a Warning, by consent between the parties or by a court order.

 Removal of a caveat by the caveator

-If the person who has entered a caveat (the caveator) no longer feels it is necessary or has decided not to pursue a probate challenge they can remove their caveat by writing to the Probate Registry, as long as the caveat has not been challenged.
-If the caveat has been challenged and has been sealed as a result it can only then be removed by consent or by the order of the Court.
+If the person who has entered a caveat (the caveator) no longer feels it is necessary or has decided not to pursue a probate challenge, they can remove their caveat by writing to the Probate Registry, as long as the caveat has not been challenged.
+If the caveat has been challenged and has been sealed as a result, it can only then be removed by consent or by the order of the Court.

 Removal of a caveat by issuing a Warning